 There were 283 DDPCP in the Western Cape Province across the six districts, with the highest number of deaths in the City of Cape Town.
 The numbers of deaths in this triennium have increased considerably since the last triennium.
 This triennium was characterised by the COVID-19 pandemic, which contributed to the surge in maternal deaths.
 Table 2 describes the number of deaths per district per triennium.
 The majority of deaths occurred at healthcare facility level.
 There were still some deaths that occurred at home and outside of hospital facilities.
 Deaths seldom occurred in transit.
 Out of the 283 deaths, 38 deaths occurred outside of a hospital facility, 12 deaths occurred in Community Healthcare centres, and 23 deaths occurred in Private hospitals.
-The majority of deaths outside and at CHCs remained relatively the same, but deaths at hospital facility level increased at all levels, including at private hospitals.
+The majority of deaths occurred in Tertiary hospitals, compared to district and secondary hospitals (Table 3).
+The number of deaths outside and at CHCs remained relatively the same, but deaths at hospital facility level increased at all levels, including at private hospitals.

-Table 2: Number of DDPCP per district by residence of the mother per triennium
+Table 2.
+Number of DDPCP per district by residence of the mother per triennium